 These dumplings were a real treat and I am so glad to have tried them.
 You will never know how much better locally sourced, hand made dumplings taste until you’ve tried these from The Dumpling King.
 My personal recommendations: Johnnie Walker Pork Belly dumplings or the Taiwanese Guo Tie dumplings.
 They both taste phenomenal.

 To get your hands on these, all you have to do is text your order via the #DumplingHotline: 778-227-0083.
 They’re $45 for 50 dumplings, and $85 for 100 dumplings.
 He can deliver it to your doorstep for a $15 charge (Vancouver only) or you can pick it up at his commissary in Chinatown.
-Check out his website and instagram here.
+Check out his instagram here.

 Service Rating: N/A